alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 First, I declare a utility function I'll use to help sort the boxes returned (my boxes are named alphanumerically because I'm a nerd).
 Next, I write the actual handlers that'll process the requests for the API.

-Notice I'm still typing my requests and responses to the types exposed by Express's library.
+Notice I'm still binding my requests and responses to the types exposed by Express's library.
 I'm also pulling in the interface I defined earlier to declare the type of data being returned in the JSON response: an array of boxes.

-After our controller logic is defined and referenced in our entry file, the API is ready to build.
-Assuming yo have the compiler installed globally using `tsc`, go ahead and run the npm script provided to build the project:
+After our controller logic is defined, the API is ready to build.
+Assuming you have the compiler installed globally using `tsc`, run the npm script provided to build the project:

 ```bash
 yarn build
 ```

-If everything goes well, you should have a compiled project ready for deployment.
+If everything goes well, the compiled project should be ready for deployment.
 To verify, go ahead and run:

 ```bash
 yarn start
 ```

-If everything worked out, the API should be live on http://localhost:8811.
+If everything works, the API should be live on http://localhost:8811.

 You can also spin up the frontend I attached to the project using the same command in the _frontend/_ directory (be warned; as of this writing it's still a WIP).